virtualabs/btlejack/README.rst

 BtleJack: a new Bluetooth Low Energy swiss-army knife
 #####################################################

 Btlejack provides everything you need to sniff, jam and hijack Bluetooth Low Energy devices.
 It relies on one or more `BBC Micro:Bit <http://microbit.org/>`_. devices running a dedicated firmware.
+You may also want to use an `Adafruit's Bluefruit LE sniffer <https://www.adafruit.com/product/2269>`_ or a `nRF51822 Eval Kit <https://www.waveshare.com/wiki/BLE400>`_, as we added support for these devices.

 **This tool only supports Bluetooth Low Energy 4.x.**